 Jeff Yastine believes that not only are the experts who think so correct in their analysis, but that it is very possible that John Mackey’s tenure at Whole Foods after it was bought by Amazon may soon be over.

-Jeff Yastine said at the time of the deal that it makes no sense for the two companies to go hand in hand.
 After all, Amazon is all about the cheapest products on demand.
 Whole Foods is not about that.
 Their prices are not known for being so cheap.
 What they are known for is their ability to offer and provide high quality fruit and other food products.
 They are also known for their high quality customer service.
 Mixing the two together can have disastrous results, and prices do not even seem to be going down at Whole Foods.

 Jeff Yastine is the Editor of Banyan Hill Publishing and Total Wealth Insider.